-One of the most common questions we get from collectors is whether they should get a specific card graded by one of the third party grading companies.
-The unfortunate issue is that there isn’t always a clear cut answer to this question.
-There are numerous factors that go into third party grading, ranging from personal preferences to the additional value that a graded card might provide.
+One of the most common questions we get from collectors is whether they should get a specific card graded by one of the third-party grading companies.

-Why Are Graded Cards Worth More Than Raw Cards?
+Graded Cards Are Worth More Than Raw Cards

-The third party grading companies such as PSA and SGC have really transformed the hobby over the past decade.
-If I think back to when I first got started in the hobby in the mid-1980’s, there was no uniformity, and it really was a complete free for all.
-If I had a card of questionable authenticity, it was really up to me to try and figure out whether it was real or not.
-If I had a card that looked really nice, I had to estimate a value (based on condition) and then get someone else to believe that value was the correct figure.
+If I had a card of questionable authenticity, it was up to me to try and figure out whether it was real.
+If I had a card that looked nice, I had to estimate a value (based on condition) and then get someone else to believe that value was the correct figure.

 There are population reports, so I can see the exact number of cards that have been graded to help estimate the overall population of a card.

-The condition scales have provided a level of consistency and transparency in pricing that makes it so much easier to transact with others.
+The condition scales have provided a level of consistency and transparency in pricing, making it so much easier to transact with others.

 Why Should I Get My Card Graded?